lvclark/bioc-intro/_episodes/30-graphics-with-ggplot2.md

 The base R installation has the `plot` function and some other functions for generating plots.
 You can make a scatter plot or box plot pretty quickly this way, but it might not look very nice.
+Remember that `$` extracts one column from a data frame and returns it as a vector.

 > ## Data transformation
 >